 A violation of this provision will result in the premium and cost sharing payments not being accepted which may result in termination with a 30 day notice.
-Should We reject a payment from a third party, we will inform you in writing of the reason for our rejection and your right to file a complaint with the Wyoming Insurance Department .
+Should We reject a payment from a third party, we will inform you in writing of the reason for our rejection and your right to file a complaint with the Montana Commissioner's Office of Securities and Insurance.